Rejoice Mabudafhasi: Arts and Culture: 2014–2017

 In the 2014 general election, Mabudafhasi was re-elected to her final term in Parliament, ranked 44th on the ANC's national party list.
 After the election, Zuma moved her from the Water and Environmental Affairs portfolio, appointing her Deputy Minister for Arts and Culture under Minister Nathi Mthethwa.
 However, less than three years later, Zuma fired her in a cabinet reshuffle announced in late March 2017.
 Shortly afterwards, she announced that she would also resign as an ordinary Member of Parliament, effective from 30 April 2017.

-Later career
+Late career

 Despite her resignation from Parliament, Mabudafhasi was re-elected to another five-year term on the ANC National Executive Committee at the party's next elective conference in December 2017.
 In 2021, she was appointed South African Ambassador to Zimbabwe by Zuma's successor, President Cyril Ramaphosa.
 She did not stand for re-election to the ANC National Executive at the 55th National Conference in December 2022.